haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 <br /><br />
 At this stage, we have an injection entry point that depends on the provided `$_POST['data']` parameter and get serialized.
 Let's now take a closer look at the class declarations themselves.

-When examining the code, the function that immediately caught my eye on is `file_put_contents` within the `writeLog` function, located in the `LogWriter_File` class in the `classes.php` file:
+When examining the code, the function that immediately caught my eye on is `file_put_contents` within the `writeLog` function, located in the `LogWriter_File` class inside `classes.php` file:

 <p align="center">
   <img src="{{ site.url }}/images/logwriter_file_put_contents.png" alt="logwriter_file_put_contents" />